QtExcel/QXlsx/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/QtExcel/QXlsx/master/markdown.data/QXlsx-Desktop.png"></p>

 - QXlsx is excel file(*.xlsx) reader/writer library.
   - Because QtXlsx is no longer supported(2014), I created a new project that is based on QtXlsx.
 (2017-)
 - Development language of QXlsx is C++. (with Qt)
 - You don't need to use static library or dynamic shared object using QXlsx.
+  - You can also use it as a static library.

 ## How to use
 - See [examples](Example.md)